"

 Form

-While there are small differences in meaning among the different future forms, their use is often idiomatic rather than strictly rule-based, and it is not a priority for learners to worry about the differences.
+While there are small differences in meaning among the different future forms, their use is often idiomatic rather than strictly rule-based, and it is not a priority for most learners to worry about the differences.
+As a guide:

 Careful!

-We do not use will in adverb clauses of time and condition (in clauses starting with if, when, before, and after).
+We do not use will in adverb clauses of time and condition (i.e. in dependent clauses starting with if, when, before, and after).
 This is a common error especially since other languages do prefer the future tense in time clauses.
 For example:

 I will call you after I will get home.